 Why can't I just give money in the offering each week instead?
 You can and we are always grateful for any money we receive!
 But there are two reasons why pledging is important.
 The first is practical-- the church sets a budget so knowing how much we are going to receive in the coming year helps us budget more effectively.
 The second reason is spiritual-- in scripture, God repeatedly commands us to give our first and best to God.
 By pledging, you are setting aside a certain amount of money at the beginning of the year to go to God's work, rather than waiting until the end and giving God what's left over.

 How is the money I give to the church used?
 Our church is thriving with ministries that create meaningful worship, foster community, deepen spiritual learning, love our neighbors, and promote compassion and justice in our world.
 Your gifts and pledges cover the cost of all these ministries in a variety of ways.
 From the salaries of our staff who lead and organize these ministries to the materials required to do them, to the historic building in which many of them take place, your money makes all of it possible!

 Okay, I want to pledge, how do I do that?
 Great!
 Submit our online pledge form here.
-We will also have hard copies of the pledge cards in church on Sunday mornings.
-They will also be available in the Church Office.
+We also have hard copies of the pledge cards available in the church office (Tuesday - Friday, 9am - 3pm).